Making Products Safely

-Hasbro has had zero product recalls in more than five years.
+In 2015, we had zero consumer product recalls and no product safety fines.
 We closely track product safety issues and monitor our compliance with relevant regulations and voluntary codes, reporting incidents to the CPSC, Health Canada and other global regulators as required by law.

 Step 1: Product Concept

 Once toy or game concepts are approved for development, our specialist engineers specify in a Test Plan the design and manufacturing safety and reliability criteria (SRS) the product must meet.